Frontify/brand-sdk/.changeset/pink-houses-pump.md

 "@frontify/frontify-cli": patch
 ---

-feat: adjust build to be a folder
+feat(PlattformApp): adjust build to be a folder